anaypant/AIclub/Competition August/README.md

 This is my AI Competition Class for AIClub!

-In this folder, you will find 3 files: main.py, plot.py, and Food Nutrition Dataset Generic.csv.
+In this folder, you will find 3 files: main.py, plot.py, and Food Dataset Generic.csv.

 If you want to use this app, please note that you will have to have all three files in the SAME folder (no subfolders.)